Indian economy rides on consumer spending revival ahead of GST launch

 With a good monsoon and government pay hikes in prospect, the outlook for a sustained recovery looks good.
 And as consumer spending powers more than half of India's economic growth, the recovery has bolstered the prospects of stronger growth.

-"We hope these drivers will spread the recovery far and wide," said Kamal Nandi, business head of appliances at Godrej consumer products (GOCP.NS).
+"We hope these drivers will spread the recovery far and wide," said Kamal Nandi, business head of appliances at Godrej consumer products.

 Radhika Rao, an economist with DBS Bank in Singapore, reckons spending has recovered to near pre-demonetisation levels.